aramatsolrac/portfolio/README.md

 # Tamara Carlos

 It's my website.
 I intend to use it to practice what I have been learning.
+I'm trying to make it simple for now to have an MVP and then improve it as I go.
 Therefore, I will keep updating it.
 So far, I have used:

 - HTML
 - BEM